serdenberger/check_lenovo_flex/README.md

-This script will check the status of a remote Lenovo Enterprise Flex Chassis orginal file check_ibm_bladecenter.py renamed and modified by Silvio Erdenberger,
+This script will check the status of a remote Lenovo Enterprise Flex Chassis orginal file check_ibm_bladecenter.py renamed and modified by Silvio Erdenberger, serdenberger [AT] lenovo [POINT] com

 version 1.3
+ 8.12.2017
+ adding
+  * add coolingzone feature

  fixes
-* fix wrong compares in blowers for critical status changes
+  * fix wrong compares in fans (fans)

+ changes
-* rewrite the check_blowers
+  * rewrite the check_fans

 version 1.2
+ 30.11.2017
  changes
   * renamed --snmp-password to --snmp_apassword
   * fix a wrong validation of Authentication password in the options parameter
   * fix some typo in the help

 version 1.1
-serdenberger@lenovo.com 17.11.2017
+ 17.11.2017
  change filename to check_lenovo_flex.py there are several changes to the IBM Bladecenter, whic are not compatible changes in version 1.1
   * add possibility to a Privacy Password for authPriv in snmp_security_level
   * required parameter depending on --snmp_security_level
   * add authentication encryption and password
   * add privacy encryption and password

+Following modes are implemented:

+* powermodules

+* system-health -> adjust to flex chassis if no error, the error oid don't exist

+* temperature -> no change

+* chassis-status to flex adjusted

+* bladehealth

+* fans -> adjust to flex chassis

+* coolingzones
+	implemented on fan based devices
+	 TODO change the OID ChassisCoolingZone
+	 but some issues appear

+* switchmodules